pubnub/chat-engine/guide/concepts/pubnub/usage.md

 Each scenario is 30 seconds long

-## One user connects
+## One user connects.
 This is an example of a single user connecting to the system

-### 10 PubNub Functions calls

 User connects to ChatEngine See (#connect)